actions-cool/issues-helper/README.en-US.md

 ## 😎 Why use GitHub Action?

-1. Complete free.
+1. Complete free
-2. Fully automatic.
+2. Fully automatic
-3. Hosted on the GitHub server, as long as GitHub is not down, it is not affected.
+3. Hosted on the GitHub server, as long as GitHub is not down, it is not affected

 > Private projects have a limit of 2000 times per month.
 [Specific view](https://github.com/settings/billing).
 Public are unlimited.